 Theory and Methods

-In addition to our four main topical areas, the department also provides students with a thorough training in theory and methodology.
+In addition to our three main topical areas, the department also provides students with a thorough training in theory and methodology.
 The department's long tradition of cutting edge theory and qualitative research has been deepened and renovated over the years since Everett Hughes, Kurt Wolff, Lewis Coser and Egon Bittner gave them their distinctive stamp.